“Desirability is somethingthat advocates ofsustainable developmentare not very good at”- Jonathon Porrit, Forum for the Future

 Building connections between things and people

-Can designers use their skills to earn living out of tackling social or environmental problems?
+Can designers use their skills to earn a living out of tackling social or environmental problems?

 What is Design?